pvnotpv/pvnotpv.github.io/_posts/2024-04-18-solslayout.md

 - <https://coinsbench.com/solidity-layout-and-access-of-storage-variables-simply-explained-1ce964d7c738>
 - <https://docs.alchemy.com/docs/smart-contract-storage-layout>

-Now the sole reason why I made this post is becauase there was some stuffs I found hard to understand like the stuffs with hexadecimal, padding and etc.
+Now the sole reason why I decided to make this post is becauase there was some stuffs I found hard to understand like the stuffs with hexadecimal, padding and etc.
-And it's highly recommended you learn stuffs from multiple sources and tutors , never from just a single source.
+Also it's highly recommended that you learn stuffs from multiple sources and tutors , never let alone from just a single source/tutor.

 #### A little about hexadecimal